tweag/HaskellR/doc/H-ints.md

 *separately compilable* units of code, called *modules*.
 Modules can be compiled separately and in any order (provided some amount of metadata about dependencies).
-Contrary to R scripts, the order in which modules are loaded into memory is likewise non-deterministic.
+Contrary to R scripts, the order in which modules are loaded into memory is non-deterministic.

-For this reason, in keeping to a simple solution to interoperating with R, we choose to devolve as much processing of R code to an embedded instance of the R interpreter and retain the notion of global environment that R provides.
+For this reason, in keeping to a simple solution to interoperating with R, we choose to devolve as much processing of R code as possible to an embedded instance of the R interpreter and retain the notion of global environment that R provides.
 This global environment can readily be manipulated from an interactive environment such as GHCi.
-In compiled modules, access to the environment can be mediated as well as encapsulation of any effects can be mediated through a custom monad, which we call the `R` monad.
+In compiled modules, access to the environment as well as encapsulation of any effects can be mediated through a custom monad, which we call the `R` monad.